Bug report #21884

 CPU: AMD A8-5600K APU with Radeon(tm) HD Graphics

 #3 Updated by Borys Jurgiel over 1 year ago

 Yeah, I don't like the watchdog too - it makes a lot of buzz and sometimes blames wrong plugins.
 However, improving it is another topic.

 Your error message means that the MetaSearch plugin is enabled and QGIS tries to load it every time.
 Its checkbox in the Plugin manager may be unchecked because of the failed load, but it's still saved in QGIS settings as enabled.
 So please try to check the checkbox in Plugin Manager and then disable it back, explicitly telling QGIS to not load it next time.
 It should help.

-#6 Updated by Nick Nourse about 1 year ago
+#6 Updated by Nick Nourse over 1 year ago

 As stated, the plugin checkbox was clear and I had the error message on startup.
 I have now enabled the plugin and closed and started QGIS several times and it starts without any warnings.
 I have attempted a very brief test of the Metasearch plugin by referring to the QGIS Userguide (v2.8) and the plugin appears to work as it should without warnings or failing.
 Thanks, this is a very obvious test I should have tried.